luizbgomide/EclipsePhase2e-ptbr/src.clean_html/08/07-media-and-entertainment.md

 ### Virtual Reality Media

 VR media and games allow for larger and more immersive settings than AR, accommodating far more players and bots in simulspace.
 VR games limit players to those in the same habitat or cluster to avoid issues with communication lag.
 Though VR is less accessible due to its hardwired requirements, it has an advantage with time contraction, allowing players to complete full story arcs in short real-time periods.
-Some VR games have large modding communities, such as the sci-fi thriller _Breakout_, whose fans create extensive "hardmode" levels.
+Some VR games have large modding communities, such as the sci-fi thriller _Breakout_, whose fans create extensive “hardmode” levels.

 ## Sports